angelolz/CookieClickerRPC/README.md

 4. If everything was installed correctly, you should see the below output and your rich presence on Discord!
    ![It's working! :D](https://i.imgur.com/LLzdgnR.png)

+### Building

+1. Use `npm install` to install all required dependencies.
+2. Run `npm run start` to start a development build of the app.
+    - You may want to change the clientId to yours in `server/constants.ts`.
+3. Run `npm run package` if you want to create an executable for Windows/Mac/Linux.

 # Bugs/Feedback

 If the app shows an error, and you can't figure out how to fix it,